 - few wet diapers

 What Causes Hypoplastic Left Heart Syndrome?

 HLHS is a birth defect that happens when a baby is growing in the womb.
-No one knows exactly what causes it, but it may be a mix of causes that include a baby's genes (DNA).
+No one knows exactly what causes it, but it could have a mix of causes, including a baby's genes (DNA).